 This can be transformed to

-We now use the second equation from above to get an expression for the current in the circuit.
+We now use Eq.
+2 to get an expression for the current in the circuit.

-We Alt-drag the expression for the angular frequency onto this last equation and rewrite the equation for Q. This gets us the following two functions.
+We Alt-drag the expression for the angular frequency onto this last equation and replace Q with CU.
+This gets us the following two functions.

-Now choose SDM - FunctionGraph2D from the menu to insert a 2DGraph.
-This should get us
+Now choose SDM - FunctionGraph2D from the menu to insert a 2DGraph and drag the two equations onto the textview of the FunctionGraph2D inspector.

-Change the From: and To: values for x (actually t) to 0 - 100 ms. After modifying the values press Return in one of the fields to trigger redraw of the graph.
+We change the From: and To: values for the abscissa to 0 - 100 ms. After modifying the values press <Return> in one of the fields to trigger redraw of the graph.

 Now change the coefficients C, L and R to more realistic values.
 Also check the Fine box to get a more accurate rendering of the graph.

 Choose Tools - Colors from the menu and drag red color onto the current function in the tablevie win the lower left and blue color onto the function for the voltage.

 This does not look too bad.
 However, the current line is too flat to be easily examined.
 We therefore specify a scale factor of ten for the current function.

 Click back into your document.
 The graph is updated accordingly.

 We Alt-drag the expression for the current onto this equation and get

-We now double-click onto the 2D graph to (re)open its inspector and simply drag this last equation onto the textview, then set a scaler of 20 and a color for this additional physical property.
+We now double-click onto the 2D graph to (re)open its inspector and simply drag this last equation onto the textview.
+We also drag the expression for onto the textview and set a scaler of 20 and a color for this additional physical property.

 Clicking back into the document updates the 2D graph.

 The functions in a 2D graph can be interdependent.
 Assume the result of your creative work is the following set of functions (see Example Paper):

 Note that the last function depends on all the other.
 These functions can be dragged as they are onto a 2D graph to be plotted.